nlpsandbox/nlpsandbox-controller/README.md

 ## SAGE BIONETWORKS ONLY

+### AWS infrastructure
+The infrastructure is created through cloudformation templates.
+Important notes:

+1. Must create a security group that has network access between the ELK, data node and infrastructure instances.
+Only allow inbound access from the 3 different instances, but allow all outbound traffic access.

 ### Orchestrator workflow

 This repository will host the `CWL` workflow and tools required to set up the `model-to-data` challenge infrastructure for `NLP Sandbox`